insure logo

 Powered by:

-Young drivers (21-25) have seen their premiums drop from their teen years, but they still pay more than more experienced drivers.
-In Wyoming, State Farm is the cheapest option for young adults with a yearly premium of $2,555 or $213 a month.
+Young adults (21-25) pay less than teens, but they still pay more than more experienced drivers.
+In Wyoming, American National is the cheapest option for young adults with a yearly premium of $1,762 or $147 a month.

-Farmers is the next most affordable with an average rate of $3,073 followed by GEICO at $3,823.
+State Farm is the next most affordable with an average rate of $2,759 followed by Farmers at $3,038.

 Young drivers who maintain a clean driving record can expect their rates to drop even more as they reach their late 20s.